slsa-framework/slsa/docs/spec/v1.0/distributing-artifacts.md

 repository release.

-Long-term, in order to maintain a single dependency on the artifact repository already in use, repositories should gain support for both uploading the build attestation format, and distributing it 1:1 alongside the artifact.
+Long-term, in order to maintain a single dependency on the artifact repository already in use, repositories should gain support for both uploading and distributing the build attestation alongside the artifact.

 Short term consumers of build artifacts can bootstrap a manual policy by using the source repository only for projects that publish all artifacts and